froggeric/lavolcanica.com/DESIGN.md

 This system enhances the user experience by creating logical navigation paths and reducing the cognitive load when exploring the music catalog and collaborator information.

+### 3.3.
+Key UX/UI Enhancements

+Recent updates have significantly refined the user experience and interface:

+#### 1. Unified Panel Layout
+- **Description**: The collaborator panel now consistently appears on the right side, mirroring other information panels like release details.
+This ensures a predictable and intuitive interface across the application.
+- **Impact**: Users benefit from a standardized interaction model, reducing cognitive load and improving navigation efficiency.

+#### 2. Interactive Album Art in Release Panel
+- **Description**: Within the detailed release information panel, the album artwork is now a clickable element that initiates playback of the associated music.
+- **Impact**: Provides a direct and engaging way for users to start listening to music immediately upon viewing release details.

+#### 3. Mini Player Navigation
+- **Description**: The mini player’s album art and track title are now interactive.
+Clicking either will open the corresponding full release information panel.
+- **Impact**: Offers quick access to detailed information about the currently playing track, streamlining the transition from listening to exploring.

+#### 4. Intelligent Playback Resumption
+- **Description**: The audio playback system prevents unnecessary restarts.
+If a user attempts to play a track that is already active, playback continues seamlessly from its current position.
+- **Impact**: Ensures a smoother, uninterrupted listening experience, enhancing user satisfaction with audio controls.

 ## 4. Component Library

 - **Header:** A "sticky" header that is always visible.